Getting started with Convox is easy. The instructions below guide you through:

 If your application is ready to go, you run it locally with

 Here is an example using one of our sample apps:

 $ git clone https://github.com/convox-examples/rails Cloning into 'rails'... $ cd rails $ convox start build | uploading source build | starting build build | Building: ...

-Once your build completes, you can open a new terminal and see what services you have running locally with
+Once your build completes you can open a new terminal and run

 $ convox services SERVICE DOMAIN PORTS web web.rails.convox 80:3000 443:3000